MrRoboTaxi/DeepBinaryRepre/README.md

 ## Environment

-You need python 3.5 or later to run the code.
+Python is needed to run this code.
+Python 2.7 is tested and python 3.x should also work fine.

 All the packages needed are listed in requirements.txt.